w3c/wai-tutorials/source/menus/index.html.erb.md

 ## Why is this important?

 Navigation menus reflect the underlying structure of websites.
-Application menus provide access to key functionality of an application.
-Thus menus are critical parts of web pages and applications, and require particular attention during design and development.
+Application menus provide access to the essential functionality of an application.
+Thus menus are critical parts of web pages and applications and require particular attention during design and development.

 * **Screen reader and keyboard users** benefit from keyboard interoperability and markup that allows them to operate menus in different ways.

 * **Users with fine motor difficulties and touch screen users** require larger targets to click or tap on.
 In fly-out menus, sub-menus should not disappear immediately after the mouse has left the clickable area.

-* **People with limited attention or short term memory** benefit from clear and distinct menus with easily identifiable states, such as the current page.
+* **People with limited attention or short-term memory** benefit from clear and distinct menus with easily identifiable states, such as the current page.